 At Jamboree, we advise students to take their examination at least 4-5 weeks prior to the submission deadline, so that students have time to give another attempt in case of a technical problem, personal emergency, or poor score.

 GRE Study Schedules: GRE study schedules must be prepared in a systematic manner.
 Make sure that you have all the points mentioned above in your mind while making your study schedule.
 Adhering to this schedule will be the key to achieving your target score and dream university!
+Drafting a proper study schedule will help you figure out as how long does it take to prepare for the GRE.

-Yes, many universities have revised their policies to make the GRE requirement optional in the admissions process.
+Yes, many universities have revised their policies to make the GRE requirement optional in the masters admissions process.
 However, test optional does not mean test blind.
 Universities still accept test scores, and the GRE can have a significant positive impact on the overall quality of your application.

 Keeping all the points that we have mentioned in mind; the GRE preparation will take around 4 weeks to 20 weeks.
 If you include mock tests, the preparation time can go from a minimum of 6 weeks to a maximum of 24 weeks.